Want to know how much lab-grown diamonds cost?

 In CVD methods, they take a piece of diamond seed (commonly an HPHT diamond) and place it in a chamber.
 They fill the chamber with carbon gases, which ionize into a plasma-like substance that breaks down bonded molecules.
 The leaves the carbon to form around the seed and begin to crystallize.

-Most of you probably know that lab grown diamonds have a lower price than natural mined diamonds.
+Most of you probably know that lab-grown diamonds have a lower price than natural mined diamonds.
+Taking a quick look at some of the best online diamond stores will prove our point.
 The experts usually say lab diamonds are generally 20-40% cheaper than a mined diamond of the same grades.

 However, lab diamond prices fluctuate.
 It's not uncommon to find them 50%-70% cheaper than a natural diamond.